dwrobel/flatcam/README.md

 21.09.2019

 - fixed Measuring Tool in legacy graphic engine
-- fixed Gerber plotting
+- fixed Gerber plotting in legacy graphic engine
-- fixed Geometry plotting
+- fixed Geometry plotting in legacy graphic engine
+- fixed CNCJob and Excellon plotting in legacy graphic engine
+- in legacy graphic engine fixed the travel vs cut lines in CNCJob objects
+- final fix for key shortcuts with modifier in legacy graphic engine
+- refactored some of the code in the legacy graphic engine

 20.09.2019